buildah-add

 --retry attempts

-Number of times to retry in case of failure when performing pull of images from registry.
+Number of times to retry in case of failure when pulling images from registries or retrieving content from HTTPS URLs.

 Defaults to 3.